WayneStorm23/chantal-rainfall-analysis/README.md

 # Tropical Storm Chantal Rainfall Analysis

+## Event Overview

+Tropical Storm Chantal was the first tropical system of the 2025 Atlantic hurricane season to significantly impact North Carolina, producing widespread flooding rainfall across portions of the Piedmont and Sandhills.

+Although Chantal was not an especially strong or long-lived tropical cyclone, its slow movement and deep Atlantic moisture led to significant hydrologic impacts after landfall in South Carolina on July 6, 2025.
+The heaviest rainfall occurred near and just west of the remnant low-pressure track across central North Carolina.

+Multiple observing stations across Orange, Chatham, Moore, and Alamance counties recorded more than 7 inches of rainfall, with localized totals exceeding 10 inches.
+Several rivers reached major flood stage, including portions of the Haw River and Eno River basins, with some gauges approaching or exceeding historical flood crests associated with Hurricane Fran (1996).

 ## Project Overview

 This project analyzes high-frequency precipitation observations collected near Chapel Hill, NC during Tropical Storm Chantal.
 Using Python, Pandas, Excel, and Matplotlib, I analyzed rainfall intensity, cumulative precipitation, and rolling 6-hour rainfall totals to identify the most extreme short-duration rainfall period associated with the storm.